nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 * Interface specification

-    When the synchronization block unfinished, prohibit a deal
+When the block synchronization on a ChainID is completed, the cached synchronization status identifier is updated.
+It is forbidden to initiate a transaction when the sync block is not completed.

 * Sample request